Make-School-Courses/FEW-1.1-Web-Foundations/03-CSS-Intro/README.md

 # Introduction to CSS

 CSS is the language of visual description for web applications.
 Use it to describe the appearance of your application.

 CSS is the second piece in the separation of concerns.

 CSS is a powerful tool with the power to describe how the browser renders your content.
-It can describe animation, and interactions with content.
+It can describe animation and interactions with content.

-## Learning Objectives/Competencies
+## Learning Objectives

 1. Define Separation of Concerns (related to HTML and CSS)
 1. Identify rule, selector, properties, and values